akinomyoga/ble.sh/.github/ISSUE_TEMPLATE/help.md

 ---

-[Describe your queation or problem here.
+[Describe your question or problem here.
 If sample terminal contents are available, you may copy and paste them here.]